 Tutorial assignments are due at 12h30pm on the due date (See attached "important dates").
 They are to be posted in your tutor's box opposite the Law Library.
 NO INFORMAL EXTENSIONS (i.e. extensions not supported by a formal Leave of Absence) WILL BE GRANTED FOR ANY REASON WHATSOEVER.
 This includes computers crashed at 12h29 and similar excuses.
-Any late essays will receive a mark of 0.
+Any late essays will attract a penalty of 20% per day.
+If a student has a valid LOA for the date of submission of the assignment, the students' deadline shall be 24 hours after the LOA has expired.
 Under no circumstances may Tutorial Assignments be faxed or e-mailed to the tutor concerned.
 Any extensions for an assignment may ONLY be granted by the course co-ordinator, Mrs Davies.